Mgal0127/my-app/README.md

 # Question 4

 A function is called each time the spin button is clicked which triggers the useEffect react hook that checks for any combinations which may have resulted from the spin.
 For capturing the combinations specified in the task, I made use of switch statements.
 Every time the spin results in reel which includes any of the combinations, the user is rewarded with further coins.

+# To run Application

+Please make sure that the backend (my-app-backend) is deployed before running the following commands:

+npm install
+npm start

+The project should now be deployed onto the explorer on port 3000